 Every First Friday of the month, the priests visit the housebound with Holy Communion.
 Lay Ministers of the Eucharist are also available to distribute Holy Communion to the sick on Sundays or in time of need.
 Many sick people also like to receive the sacrament of the sick and are strengthened and affirmed.

-If you are unable to attend Mass due to illness or frailty and would like to receive the sacraments in your home, please contact Mary in the Parish Office, Tel: 045 879 730 or one of the priests.
+If you are unable to attend Mass due to illness or frailty and would like to receive the sacraments in your home, please contact the Parish Office, Tel: 045 879 730 or one of the priests.